zoeelarson01/kwk-l1-writing-to-arrays-lab-students-l1/README.md

 ### Challenge 1: Editing Single Values in the Rainbow

-In the file `editing_arrays.rb`, write a solution for the method `change_rainbow_colors` that changes the current four values, "yellow", "default", and "light_cyan" to the correct colors "red", "light_red", "light_yellow".
+In the file `editing_arrays.rb`, write a solution for the method `change_rainbow_colors` that changes the current three values, "yellow", "default", and "light_cyan" to the correct colors "red", "light_red", "light_yellow".
 Use the index of these values to make changes.